seanox/seanox-ai-nlp/README.md

 </p>

 # Description
 This package addresses challenges in semantic processing of domain-specific content within NLP pipelines.
-It aims to improve the connection between semantic user queries and structured, technically rich data—especially where traditional embedding models and similarity metrics reach their limits.
+It aims to improve the connection between semantic user queries and structured, technically rich dataâ€”especially where traditional embedding models and similarity metrics reach their limits.

 The approach combines: